-Goal: Continue to provide accessibility and assurance of accommodations for minorities, people with physical disabilities, LEPP and LGBTQ+ at MORPC and venues used for MORPC meetings.
+Goal: Continue to provide accessibility and assurance of accommodations for, people with physical disabilities, LEP and all while at MORPC and/or utilizing meeting spaces for MORPC meetings.

 Infrastructure Strategy Staff

 Ongoing Assessment:

 Conference rooms & halls

 Equipment

 Employee Lounge

 Facility Restrooms Operations

-Include accessibility and accommodations into the renovations

-Facility Include single-user restroom to accommodate LGBTQ+ individuals Operations

-Accommodate public whose English is their second language (LEPP) and
+Accommodate public whose English is their second language (LEP) and

 Foyer people with disabilities C&E

 Foyer &

 Lounge Review language and location of Title VI notices to ensure compliance C&E

 In early 2015, improvements were made to the building which eliminated the full-time receptionist position.
 Security doors were installed preventing access to the rest of the building.
-In the event of a meeting, a staff member is assigned to greet and assist guests.
-At other times, individuals entering the building have access to a phone, phone directory, and instructions on how to contact staff.
-Instructions to contact staff are also included in all meeting agendas.
+In the event of a meeting, a staff member is assigned to meet, greet and assist guests.
+At other times, individuals entering the building have access to a directory and instructions on how to contact staff.

 Provisions were made to assist people with physical disabilities.
 A handicap button was installed for the largest door in the foyer.
 MORPC also replaced rugs in public places with tapered edges and added three additional handicap parking spaces for a total of six spaces.
-We also learned that people in wheelchairs find it difficult to use the phone and the directory due to its location on the bar-height desk.
-This was remedied by installing a ledge where the phone and directory are now located.
+We also learned that people in wheelchairs found it difficult to use the phone and the directory due to its location on the bar-height desk.
+Therefore, this was remedied by removing it completely.